Corey Seager Player Props: Rangers vs. Red Sox

-The Texas Rangers, including Corey Seager (.410 slugging percentage in past 10 games, including no home run), battle starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.
+The Texas Rangers, including Corey Seager (.487 slugging percentage in past 10 games, including zero home run), take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Red Sox.
+In his last game, he had three hits (going 3-for-4 with a double) against the Red Sox.

 Corey Seager Game Info & Props vs. the Red Sox